How Geometrical Frustrated Systems Challenge our Notion of Thermodynamics: Introduction

+Though thermodynamics is a long-standing discipline within physics, there are still issues which are discussed controversially as the recent dispute whether Boltzmann or Gibbs entropy is correct, showed \cite{buonsante2016dispute}.
+This controversy is tightly linked to the question about existence or non-existence of negative temperatures \cite{baldovin2021statistical}, as Gibbs entropy provides solely positive ones, whereas Boltzmann's entropy allows negative temperatures, the existence of which was addressed theoretically and experimentally in early pioneering works \cite{onsager1949statistical,gauthier2019giant,johnstone2019evolution,ramsey1956thermodynamics,purcell1951nuclear}.

+Gibbs approach reveals consistent thermostatistics, i.e. the equivalence of thermodynamic forces with its counterpart in statistical mechanics \cite{dunkel2014consistent,hilbert2014thermodynamic}.
+The most striking advantage of Boltzmann entropy is that its increase correctly provides the direction of heat flow in combined systems from the hot to the cold subsystem.
+Defining the relation hot to cold from the Boltzmann temperatures as $1/T_{hot}<1/T_{cold}$, extends this concept also to negative temperatures \cite{baldovin2021statistical}, which could be proven experimentally already by Abragam and Proctor \cite{abragam1958,PhysRev.106.160}.
+Absence of heat flow, i.e. thermodynamic equilibrium, is present when Boltzmann entropy has reached its maximum and temperatures of the subsystems have become equivalent.
+This is the foundation for the zeroth law of thermodynamics, which is the base for thermometry.
+It states that if two system are in thermal equilibrium with a third, all are in thermal equilibrium, implying equivalence of temperatures, i.e. temperature is a transitive parameter.

-Though the Boltzmann entropy is in many points superior to the Gibbs entropy, its concept may be challenged, and hence, our notion of thermodynamics.
-Boltzmann entropy allows systems at negative temperatures, e.g. the paradigm of a paramagnetic spin system, the magnetic dipole moment of which is polarized antiparallel to an external magnetic field.
-Brought in weak thermal contact with a sufficiently large system at positive temperature, the spin system relaxes ($T_1-$relaxation) till both systems have the same positive Boltzmann temperature.
-However, the question arises, what happens if the spin system is constrained to stay at negative temperatures?
-What does restriction of subsystems to negative and positive temperature domains imply for our notion of equilibrium and the most probable state of the combined system?
-What role plays the temperature?
-What are the implications for thermometry and thermometers and the zeroth-law of thermodynamics?
-In advance it should be stated that our findings will not touch the validity of Boltzmann entropy, however, its consistent application may be in conflict with our naive notion of thermodynamics.
+Though the Boltzmann entropy is in many points superior to Gibbs entropy, its concept may be challenged, and hence, our notion of thermodynamics.
+In literature the systems which are capable to stay at negative temperature, e.g. spin systems in an external magnetic field, also have the option to reach positive values.
+When brought in contact with a conventional system, e.g. a gas, both will equilibrate to equal positive temperatures.
+The question arises what happens, if a subsystem restricted to stay at negative temperatures comes in contact with a subsystem exhibiting solely positive temperatures?
+Or more generally, if the temperature range the subsystems are restricted to, do not match?
+How must one reconsider the concept of equal temperatures of subsystems at maximum entropy of the combined system, i.e. the equilibrium state in classical thermodynamics?
+What are the implications for the zeroth law of thermodynamics, and, hence thermometry?
+A perhaps provocative question is, whether a subsystem, the temperature range of which does not match that of the other, may still serve as the latter's thermometer?